MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/manage.md

 # Get started managing the Onboarding Buddy app

 As an Onboarding Buddy program administrator, you can manage the Onboarding Buddy program.
-In the Onboarding Buddy Admin app you'll be able to:
+In the Onboarding Buddy Admin app you are able to:

-- Manually add an Onboarder
+- Manually add a new employee
 - Update the configuration
-- Localize the strings to support additional languages
+- Localize the strings to support more languages

 ## Manually add an Onboarder

-Take these steps in the Onboarding Buddy Admin app to manually add an Onboarder to the program:
+Take these steps in the Onboarding Buddy Admin app to manually add a new employee to the program:

-1. Select **Onboarders** on the left panel.
+1. Select **Onboarders** on the left-side menu.
 :::image type="content" source="media/manage/ob-manage-onboarders.png" alt-text="Power Apps screenshot of adding Onboarders.":::
 1. Select **+New** from the top menu.
 1. Fill out the form details.